gordicaleksa/pytorch-deepdream/README.md

 You'll probably wish to have more control of the output you create - and the code is hopefully self-explanatory to help you do that.
 I'll just summarize the most important params here:

-`--model` - choose between VGG 16 (best for high-level features), ResNet 50 (nice for mid-level features), GoogLeNet (low-to-mid features are nice).
+`--model_name` - choose between VGG 16 (best for high-level features), ResNet 50 (nice for mid-level features), GoogLeNet (low-to-mid features are nice).
 AlexNet didn't give me nice results so I haven't used any of it's outputs in this README - if you manage to get it working please create an issue.

 `--layers_to_use` - you can use single or multiple layers here just put them in a list like ['relu3_3', 'relu4_3']. <br/>